TN Visas for NAFTA Professionals

 If your family members are Mexican citizens, they do need a visa.
 Specifically, each family member must apply for a TD nonimmigrant visa at an American embassy or consulate.
 They must also provide proof that you, the TN-2 nonimmigrant, are maintaining your nonimmigrant status.

-If you’re seeking a TN visa or TD visas for your family members, we may be able to help you.
-Call our office today to schedule a free consultation with an experienced, caring and committed Dallas or Houston immigration attorney.
+If you’re seeking a TN visa, or TD visas for your family members, we may be able to help you.
+Call our office today to schedule a free consultation with an experienced, caring and committed Dallas immigration lawyer or Houston immigration attorney.